VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 If output is to the printer, a PRINTER ON statement is in use, and does not page output sent to the terminal with the CRT statement.
-Unless you specify the “N” option, all output sent to the terminal is paged.
+Unless you specify the "N" option, all output sent to the terminal is paged.

 ### EXAMPLES